 If I feel particularly connected to a mantra, I will use one of the following methods to integrate it into my life: I either find one of the meditations which uses the mantra and connect to it using the physical practice as listed above, or chant the mantra along with a recording (you can find plenty of Kundalini mantras on Apple Music and Spotify), or add it to my sleep playlist so that its vibration works on my mental capacity while I’m asleep.

 ——- By Harriet Emily, Yogi2Me teacher

 Yogi2Me is the first app delivering Yoga and Wellness services on demand to your door, in London.
-With Yogi2Me, you can book a private class entirely tailored to your needs at your desired location.
+With Yogi2Me, you can book a yoga teacher whenever you like.
 The app is perfect for busy bees who struggle to fit yoga or wellness into their schedule!
 You can have an army of talented London Yogi’s at your fingertips.
 It’s the perfect antidote to an on-the-go lifestyle!”